Kaliko525-tech/odin-recipes/README.md

 lasagna - original

 pulled pork - not original but i cant remember where it came from. been making it forever.

+Well that seems to be it for me.
+I geniunley had a lot of fun making this and making it my own. keeping it light and fun, not taking it too seriously.
+Was really nice to see how I remember pretty much everything from my first time round, had minnimal googling, i really enjoyed focusing on integrity and making sure to include source links and giving credit to where i got the images or recipes.
+I did have to google the figcaption attribute but i liked that I was interested in finding out what i needed to use to give credit and do this the right way.